WILLing-Application/willing/README.md

 Before you push your branch, add/commit & do this:
 1. git checkout master
 2. git pull origin master
-3. git checkout <your-branch-name>
+3. git checkout your-branch-name
 4. git merge master
 5. Type in your commit message, read all prompts - note any merge conflicts, save it.
 6. Resolve any merge conflicts, edit merged files
 7. Repeat the process if new pulls occurred after you merged
-8. git push origin <your-branch-name>
+8. git push origin your-branch-name
-9. On GitHub, do out a pull request & add reviewers
+9. On GitHub, do a pull request & add reviewers

 ---